OSInside/kiwi/doc/source/building_images/build_simple_disk.rst

      </type>
    </preferences>

-The `bootloader` element defines which bootloader will be used in the image and offers several options for customizing its configuration.
+The `bootloader` element defines which bootloader to use in the image, and the element offers several options for customizing its configuration.

 For details, see: :ref:`preferences-type-bootloader`